-- a) At any one time, you must not be enrolled to study modules that are worth a total of more than 120 credits unless this is a specific requirement of your apprenticeship qualification.
-The 120-credit limit excludes credit for postponed examinations, and examination resits and resubmissions. - You will not be eligible to be enrolled for further modules unless you have made sufficient academic progress in your previous undergraduate studies.
-Your APDM, or relevant contact, and Practice Tutor will be able to advise whether you are making suitable progress, and will be able to support you in making an application for permission to undertake further study if you are not deemed to be making suitable progress.
-Full rules and procedures are set out within the Academic Progress Policy 2021/22 (Apprentices).
+- At any one time, you must not be enrolled to study modules that total more than 120 credits, unless this is a specific requirement of your apprenticeship qualification.
+The 120-credit limit excludes credit for postponed examinations, and examination resits and resubmissions. - b) You will not be eligible to be enrolled for further modules unless you have made sufficient academic progress in your previous undergraduate studies.
+Your AEST, or relevant contact, and Practice Tutor will be able to advise whether you are making suitable progress and will be able to support you in making an application for permission to undertake further study if you are not deemed to be making suitable progress.
+Full rules and procedures are set out within the Academic Progress Policy 2022/23 (Apprentices).
 If you are unable to successfully complete a module, this may have implications on your ability to continue with the Apprenticeship Programme (as detailed in Sections D3 and J3).